How to Track Calories Without Losing Your Mind - 2026 Guide

 The Psychology of Sustainable Tracking

 Sustainable calorie tracking works with your psychology, not against it.
-Here are key principles:
+Behavioral psychology tells us that reducing friction is the key to habit formation.

 Start Small and Build